dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part3Darkness/index.md

 Czolg, wielding Panzerfaust with deadly precision, killed an Ogre with a well-placed strike.
 Silvius, seeing an opportunity, jumped back into the dragon's lair and landed on the ground.
 He began to mock an Ogre, goading it into attacking him.

 A Cloud giant appeared and chased Silvius, its massive form casting a mist around the wall of force.
-The Stone giant struck at Czolg, but Czolg used his rune to deflect the attack and kill the Prince of Darkness.

 Fenuirs continued to shoot arrows at the Stone giant, and managed to disarm an Ogre that was threatening ADC.
 The Ogre's club fell to the ground, but not before it hit ADC with a vicious blow.
 The Ogres continued to attack, hitting Slad and threatening to overwhelm the group.

+As the stone giant wound up to swing, Czolg reached for a deep black, obsidian stone hanging from his neck.
+Upon hit, Czolg invoked the powers of a once great cloud giant.
+The energy from his strike transformed into a swirling orb of wind that flew towards the Prince of Darkness and struck him dead.

 Oscorn, desperate for a break in the beating, begged for a moment of peace.
 Czolg, hearing his friend's plea, killed another Ogre and then turned to the Stone giant, stabbing it with his spear as he yelled "I'm working on it!"